 Bleeding of varicose veins is rare but can be dangerous, so immediate medical attention is needed.
-First-aid treatment involves raising the leg and applying pressure to the site of bleeding.
+As first-aid treatment, it's important to raise the leg and apply pressure to the site of bleeding.

 - Vein stripping: Two incisions (cuts) are made on the leg and the entire vein is pulled out through an incision near the groin.

 - Phlebectomy: Several small incisions (just a few millimeters wide) are made along the affected vein, which is then removed in several pieces.
 This technique is mainly used to treat smaller veins.

 Nowadays, varicose veins are often sealed off using heat because that is associated with a lower risk of complications than surgery is.
 This can be done in two ways:

 - Radiofrequency ablation: A thin tube (catheter) is inserted into the vein through a small cut (incision).
 Then a transducer is guided into the catheter.
 The transducer sends out electromagnetic waves (radio waves).
 These waves produce heat that is used to seal off the veins.

 - Endovenous laser ablation: This treatment also involves heating the vein from the inside to close it off, but lasers are used instead of radio waves.

 Another treatment option is known as sclerotherapy.
 This approach involves injecting a liquid or foam into the affected vein.
 The drug that it contains damages the vein so much that it is transformed into connective tissue , sealing off the vein.
 One possible side effect of this treatment is the skin turning a brownish color at the injection sites.
 That usually goes away within a few weeks or months.